top of page

 • 2 min read

-tower law group disability appeals
+tower law group disability common myths

 Many clients approach us with misconceptions about Social Security.
 Let's debunk some of the most common myths to provide clarity.